nf-core/taxprofiler/docs/usage.md

 [genomic-medicine-sweden/metaval](https://github.com/genomic-medicine-sweden/metaval) is a Nextflow pipeline for post-processing the results from `nf-core/taxprofiler`.
 At the moment it verifies taxa classified by `Kraken2`, `Centrifuge` and `DIAMOND` for both Illumina and Nanopore sequencing data.

-To generate the required inputs for `genomic-medicine-sweden/metaval`, please include the metaval profile using `-profile metaval.config`.
+To generate the required inputs for `genomic-medicine-sweden/metaval`, please include the metaval profile using `-profile <your_other_configs>,metaval`.

+Do not modify any other parameters!

 ### Updating the pipeline